Electricity

 Language

-The official languages are English, Fijian and Fijian Hindi, with English as the lingua franca for official affairs and business in the main cities.
+The official languages are English, Fijian and Fijian Hindi.
+English is the main language for official affairs and business, especially in urban areas.

 Money

-The Fijian dollar (FJD) is the unit of currency, and there are 100 cents to a dollar.
-Major credit cards are accepted at most hotels, restaurants, shops, rental car agencies and travel agents.
-The best currencies to carry are Australian, New Zealand or US dollars, which can be exchanged at all banks.
-Most ATMs accept the full range of international credit cards and cash can be exchanged in banks and currency exchange bureaux throughout the islands.
+The Fijian dollar (FJD) is the currency, and there are 100 cents to a dollar.
+Major credit cards are accepted at most hotels, restaurants, shops, rental agencies and travel agents; Australian, New Zealand, or US dollars are the easiest to exchange at banks.
+Most ATMs accept international credit cards, and cash can be exchanged at banks and exchange bureaux throughout the islands.

 Tipping

-Tipping is not encouraged in Fiji but small tips are appreciated for good service.
-Some resorts operate a staff Christmas fund where tips are shared, instead of tipping staff daily.
+Tipping is not a strong tradition in Fiji, but small tips are appreciated for good service, particularly in tourist areas.
+Some resorts operate a staff Christmas fund, where tips are pooled and shared among staff, rather than tipping individual employees daily.

 Health

-No vaccination certificates are required for entry to Fiji, except for proof of yellow fever vaccination if travellers are arriving from a country with a risk of yellow fever or have transited for longer than 12 hours through an airport in a country where yellow fever occurs.
-Although they are not required, vaccinations for hepatitis A and hepatitis B may be recommended by a doctor for travel to Fiji.
+No vaccination certificates are required for entry to Fiji, except for proof of yellow fever vaccination if travellers are arriving from a country where yellow fever is a risk, or if they've transited for over 12 hours through a yellow fever-affected area.
+Hepatitis A and B vaccinations may be recommended, but are not mandatory.

-Visitors should practice strict food, water and personal hygiene precautions to prevent typhoid as well as other diarrhoeal diseases.
-A typhoid vaccine is recommended, except short-term visitors who dine only at major restaurants and hotels, such as cruise passengers.
-Visitors should drink only bottled water or boil water before drinking if none is available.
+Visitors should take precautions with food, water and hygiene to prevent typhoid and other diarrheal diseases.
+A typhoid vaccine is advised for those visiting rural areas or eating food from street vendors, but may not be necessary for short-term visitors dining at major hotels or restaurants.
+Visitors should drink only bottled water or boil water if unavailable.

 Safety